-Although we had a profitable fourth quarter in 2009 and 2012, we have had net quarterly losses in each quarter since the third quarter of 2008.
+Although we had a profitable fourth quarter in 2009 and 2012, we have otherwise had net quarterly losses in each quarter since the third quarter of 2008.
 There is no guarantee that we will be profitable in the future and you should not rely on our operating results for any prior quarterly or annual periods as an indication of our future operating performance.
 Any predictions about the performance of our operations in the future may not be as accurate as they could be if we had a longer history of profitability.

 Revenue growth in our business is driven by several factors and one such factor is new product introductions.
-While our recently released products in 2014 - enlighten- Q4'14 and excel HR- Q2'14 - have resulted in the growth of our revenue over the last four quarters ended March 31, 2015, sales of our truSculpt product introduced in 2012 have not gained a share of the market segment to the degree we had expected.
+While our recently released products in 2014 - enlighten- Q4'14 and excel HR- Q2'14 - have resulted in the growth of our revenue over the last five quarters ended June 30, 2015, sales of our truSculpt product introduced in 2012 have not gained a share of the market segment to the degree we had expected.

 In an effort to improve our revenue, we have invested in the restructuring and expansion of our global sales force, re-evaluated and changed the structure of their compensation arrangements, hired new senior sales management with prior experience in the aesthetic medical device industry, and increased our marketing and promotional activities.
-Given the time it takes to train new sales employees to sell our products and for the marketing efforts to yield in improved revenue, our total sales and marketing expenses increased to 43% of total net revenue in the first quarter of 2015, while they were 41% and 38% in the twelve months ended December 31, 2014 and 2013, respectively.
+We have also invested heavily in training our new sales employees to sell our products and in marketing efforts to generate additional revenue.